SONIA LEVY

 ABOUT

-She is the 2023-24 European Marine Board artist-in-residence, contributing to the UN Ocean Decade.
-In 2022, Levy was the selected artist for the S+T+ARTS4Water residency hosted by TBA21-Academy in Venice.
-Levy was a participant in the 2020 Artquest’s Peer Forum ‘Rewilding’ at the Horniman Museum and Gardens.
-She has exhibited in the UK and internationally, including shows and screenings at Centre Pompidou, Paris; Musée de la Chasse et de la Nature, Paris; Muséum d’Histoire Naturelle, Paris; ICA, London; BALTIC, Gateshead; Obsidian Coast, Bradford-on-Avon; Goldsmiths College, London; The Showroom, London; Pump House Gallery, London; ZKM Karlsruhe, Art Laboratory Berlin; HDKV, Heidelberg; Futura/Karlin Studios, Prague; Harvard Graduate School of Design, Cambridge MA; Verksmiðjan á Hjalteyri, Iceland; and The Húsavík Whale Museum, Iceland.
+She was the 2023-24 European Marine Board artist-in-residence, contributing to the UN Ocean Decade, and the 2022 S+T+ARTS4Water resident with TBA21–Academy in Venice.
+Levy's work has been screened and exhibited internationally, including Tate Modern; Radius CCA; Arnolfini; Macalline Center of Art; Somerset House; Ocean Space, Museo Thyssen, Museo CA2M, ICA London, ZKM Karlsruhe, MarinMOCA, Muséum d'Histoire Naturelle, Paris; BALTIC, Gateshead; The Showroom, London; Pump House Gallery, London; ZKM Karlsruhe, Art Laboratory Berlin; HDKV, Heidelberg; Futura/Karlin Studios; Verksmiðjan á Hjalteyri, Iceland; and The Húsavík Whale Museum, Iceland.

-Her work has been published by MIT Press, Antennae Journal, The Learned Pig, Billebaude, Verdure Engraved, and has appeared in NatureCulture and Parallax journals.
-She recently presented her research at NYU Gallatin, New York, The University of California, Santa Cruz, The Iceland Academy of the Arts, The Oslo School of Environmental Humanities, Trondheim Academy of Fine Art, and AURA: Aarhus University Research on the Anthropocenel economy.
+Her work has been published by MIT Press, Thames & Hudson, Antennae Journal, The Learned Pig, Billebaude, Verdure Engraved, and has appeared in NatureCulture and Parallax journals.
+She presented her research at Goldsmiths, University of London; the University of Exeter, TU Delft; NYU Gallatin; The University of California, Santa Cruz; Harvard Graduate School of Design, Cambridge MA; The Iceland Academy of the Arts; The Oslo School of Environmental Humanities, Trondheim Academy of Fine Art, and AURA: Aarhus University Research on the Anthropocenel economy.

 She is an Associate Lecturer at the Royal College of Art, School of Architecture and the co-convenor of the collective howlikeareef.net.
 Additionally, she is a member of the Steering Committee at the UN Ocean Decade Coordination Office on Connecting People and the Ocean.
 Furthermore, she is an external member of the Centre for Critical Global Change at Goldsmiths, University of London.
 Currently, she is a guest researcher at THE NEW INSTITUTE Centre for Environmental Humanities (NICHE), Ca’ Foscari University.